TOS CLI Reference

 Tufin auto-generated certificates will be automatically re-created on the first connection following the restore.

-We strongly recommend using the screen command before proceeding.
+We strongly recommend using the tmux command before proceeding.

 Important.
 After you restore TOS to a different or changed production environment, such as a new appliance or VM, or an in-place machine following an operating system upgrade, you must upload the license file.
 If you are restoring to a lab environment, there is no need to upload the license file.
 TOS will be fully functional and in 'lab mode' .
 TOS will then automatically shut down after 30 days.